-Within applications proposing evaluation research, funding priority will be given to experimental research designs that use random selection and assignment of participants to experimental and control conditions.
-Evaluation proposals without randomization need to explain clearly why randomization is not feasible and offer a strong quasi-experimental design that can address the risk of selection bias.
+If an application includes an evaluation research component (or consists entirely of evaluation research), the application is expected to propose the use of random selection and assignment of participants to experimental and control conditions, if feasible.
+Applications that include evaluation research, but do not propose the use of randomization should explain clearly why randomization is not feasible, and should propose a strong quasi-experimental design that can address the risk of selection bias.